-Prerequisites: LS 1 or concurrent enrollment 3 hours lecture weekly
+Prerequisites: LS 1 or concurrent enrollment

 Foundation math course designed to improve creative thinking, problem solving, language and intellectual capabilities.
 Course consists of use of audio-visual materials as well as individual instruction in development of critical thinking.
 May be taken a maximum of four times.